Introduction to Android

 - Android can run multiple applications at the same time.

-- Android widgets let you display just about any feature you choose right on the home screen.
+- Android widgets let you display almost any feature on the home screen.

-- Android supports Video Graphics Array, 2D, and 3D graphics alongside.
+- Android supports Video Graphics Array, 2D, and 3D graphics.

 - Android also supports Java applications.